t-karasova/grs-samples-python/README.md

 # Google Retail Search
 ## Python code samples
-The code here demonstrates how to consume Google Retail Search API in Python
+This code demonstrates how to consume the Google Retail Search API in Python

 ### Authorization